-Actions Lead Waste stream Waste prevention, reuse and recycling requirements 6.1 Provide culturally responsive and developmentally appropriate school-based education programs about the connections between consumer products, people and nature.
-Metro Household waste Hazardous material ORS 459A.007(2)(d) 6.2 Provide culturally responsive community education and assistance about the connections between consumer products and impacts on people and nature.
-Metro Household waste Hazardous material ORS 459A.007(2) 6.3 Provide and increase accessibility to education and tools to help residents and businesses reduce their use of the single-use products with the greatest environmental impacts.
-Metro Cities Counties Household waste Commercial waste ORS 459A.007(2)(a) 6.4 Partner with communities of color and others to increase awareness about high-risk chemical products and reduce their use and exposure.
+Waste prevention, Actio ons Lead Waste stream reuse and recycling requirements 6.1 Provide culturally responsive and developmentally appropriate school-based education programs about the connections between consumer products, people and nature.
+Metro Household waste Hazardous material ORS 459A.007(2)(d) 6.2 Provide culturally responsive community education and assistance about the connections between consumer products, people and nature.
+Metro Cities Counties Household waste Hazardous material ORS 459A.007(2) 6.3 Provide and increase accessibility to education and tools to help residents and businesses reduce their use of the single-use products with the greatest negative environmental impacts.
+Metro Cities Counties Household waste Commercial waste ORS 459A.007(2)(a) 6.4 Partner with communities of color and others to increase awareness about high-risk chemical products, reduce their use and decrease people's exposure to them.
 Metro Household waste Commercial waste ORS 459A.007(2) 6.5 Assist households and businesses in the adoption of practices that prevent the wasting of food and other high impact materials.
-Metro Cities Counties Commercial waste Food waste ORS 459A.007(2) 6.6 Support implementation of Oregon State University's SolvePestProblems.org as a primary tool for education and resources on Integrated Pest Management.
-Metro Hazardous material
+Metro Cities Counties Commercial waste Food waste ORS 459A.007(2) 6.6 Support implementation of Oregon State University's SolvePestProblems.org as a primary tool for education and resources on integrated pest management.
+Metro Hazardous material 6.7 Implement recognition programs for business efforts to prevent waste and minimize the environmental impacts of the products they purchase.
+Cities Counties Commercial waste ORS 459A.007(1)(f)